JuliaDiff/TaylorSeries.jl/docs/src/userguide.md

 t
 ```

-Similarly, it is possible to control if the format of the
+Similarly, it is possible to control some aspects of the format of the
 displayed series through the function [`use_show_default`](@ref);
 `use_show_default(true)` uses the `Base.show_default`, while
 `use_show_default(false)` uses the custom display form (default).